TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Windows Commands/Windows - Get JCagent.log.md

 #### Description

-Returns the JC agent log from a Windows system.
+Returns the jcagent.log from a Windows system.
 If the jcagent.log is larger than 1 MB the most recend 1 MB of data from the log will be returned.

 #### *Import This Command*